amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_03.md

 )
 ```

-In amethyst, inputs can be either scalar inputs (eg, a button that is either
+In Amethyst, inputs can be either scalar inputs (a button that is either
-pressed or not), or axes (eg, a range that relates two buttons as opposite
+pressed or not), or axes (a range that relates two buttons as opposite
 ends of a range).
-In this file, we're creating two axes: W,S will move the
+In this file, we're creating two axes: W and S will move the
 left paddle up and down, and the Up and Down arrow keys will move the right
 paddle up and down.